The following contains important information about my professional services.

 My office hours are Tuesday – Friday, 9:30 AM – 5:00 PM.

 Current clients and prospective clients can reach me by email or phone.
 I generally respond to emails within 24 hours, except on weekends when I will respond when I return on Tuesday.
 I am often not immediately available by telephone, but try to return calls as quickly as possible.
-When you call, please leave your name, phone number where I can reach you, and the days/times when you will be available to talk.
-If you are calling from a cell phone and I do not call back within 24 hours, I may not have received the full message and you should call again.
+When you call, please leave your name, phone number, and the days/times when you will be available to talk.
+If you are calling from a cell phone and I do not call back within 24 hours, I may not have received the full message clearly and you should call again.

 If you are a current client and are unable to reach me and feel that you cannot wait for me to return your call, you should contact your family physician or the nearest emergency room and ask for the mental health professional on call.
-If I will be unavailable for an extended time, I will provide you with the name of a colleague to contact, if necessary.
+If I will be unavailable for an extended time, I will provide you with the name of a colleague to contact.